saucelabs-training/demo-js/testrunner-toolkit/cypress/README.md

 # Cypress
 This folder contains a simple set up for Cypress which can be run local and with the Sauce Labs Testrunner Toolkit.

+It is based on the following user journey:

+1. A QA/DEV already has Cypress tests which he/she can run on his local machine, see [Run tests locally](./README.md#run-tests-locally)
+1. A QA/DEV wants to use his existing tests together with the Docker infrastructure solution that Sauce Labs offers, see [Sauce Labs Testrunner Toolkit](./README.md#sauce-labs-testrunner-toolkit)
+1. A QA/DEV wants to run his existing tests on Sauce Labs VMs, see [Run tests in Sauce](./README.md#run-tests-in-sauce)

+Make sure you follow all steps as mentioned below.

 ## Intro
 More information about Cypress and writing Cypress tests can be found [here](https://docs.cypress.io/guides/overview/why-cypress.html#In-a-nutshell)